Brain Injuries

 Brain injuries and others are classified into two main types: closed brain injuries and penetrating brain injuries.

 A penetrating brain injury occurs when an object enters the skull and damages the brain tissue.
-Penetration brain injuries can result in brain bleeds and other injuries that are extremely serious.
+Penetrating brain injuries can result in brain bleeds and other injuries that are extremely serious.

-No matter if the TBI is a closed injury or penetrating wound, both have the potential to cause death.
-In those cases, family members can consider filing a wrongful death claim for compensation from the negligent party.
+No matter if the TBI is a closed injury or a penetrating wound, both have the potential to cause death.
+In those cases, family members can consider filing a wrongful death claim for compensation for someone else’s negligence with the help of traumatic brain injury attorneys in Honolulu.

 Many complications may accompany a traumatic brain injury.
 Some of these are a result of the injury itself, while others are indirect complications, caused by spending many days or weeks in bed.